ZupIT/beagle-docs/content/en/Resources/Style/WEB.md

 {{% alert color="info" %}}
 Notice that, in all the examples above, the proprieties receive the values' maps in a &lt;value, type&gt; format.

-In Beagle's case, the available values are:
+The available values in Beagle's case are:

 - REAL - Value on pixel \('px'\)
 - PERCENT - Value on percentage \(%\)